Genivia/RE-flex/doc/index.md

 `/\*.*?\*/` or perhaps use start condition states, see \ref reflex-states.

-To grab the rest of the input as a string, use `matcher().rest()` which returns a `const char*` string that points to an internal buffer.
+To grab the rest of the input as a string, use `matcher().rest()` which returns a `const char*` string that points to the internal buffer that is enlarged to contain all remaining input.
 Copy the string before using the matcher again.

 To read a number of bytes `n` into a string buffer `s[0..n-1]`, use `matcher().in.get(s, n)`, which is the same as invoking the virtual method